-Subprogram Description "RESUME_MASTER_ACTIVITY Procedure" on page 18-87 Resumes normal replication activity after quiescing a replication environment.
-"RESUME_PROPAGATION_TO_MDEF Procedure" on page 18-88 Indicates that export is effectively finished and propagation for both extended and unaffected replication groups existing at master sites can be enabled.
+Subprogram Description "RESUME_PROPAGATION_TO_MDEF Procedure" on page 18-88 Indicates that export is effectively finished and propagation for both extended and unaffected replication groups existing at master sites can be enabled.
 "SEND_OLD_VALUES Procedure" on page 18-89 Specifies whether to send old column values for each nonkey column of a replicated table for updates and deletes.
 "SET_COLUMNS Procedure" on page 18-91 Specifies use of an alternate column or group of columns, instead of the primary key, to determine which columns of a table to compare when using row-level replication.
 "SPECIFY_NEW_MASTERS Procedure" on page 18-93 Specifies the master sites you intend to add to an existing replication group without quiescing the group.
 "STREAMS_MIGRATION Procedure" on page 18-95 Generates a migration script that migrates an Advanced Replication environment to a Streams environment.
 "SUSPEND_MASTER_ACTIVITY Procedure" on page 18-96 Suspends replication activity for a master group.
 "SWITCH_MVIEW_MASTER Procedure" on page 18-97 Changes the master site of a materialized view group to another master site.
-"UNDO_ADD_NEW_MASTERS_REQU EST Procedure" on page 18-99 Undoes all of the changes made by the SPECIFY_NEW_MASTERS and ADD_NEW_MASTERS procedures for a specified extension_id.
-"UNREGISTER_MVIEW_REPGROUP Procedure" on page 18-101 Facilitates the administration of materialized views at their respective master sites and master materialized view sites by inserting, modifying, or deleting from DBA_REGISTERED_MVIEW_GROUPS.
-"VALIDATE Function" on page 18-102 Validates the correctness of key conditions of a multimaster replication environment.
-"WAIT_MASTER_LOG Procedure" on page 18-104 Determines whether changes that were asynchronously propagated to a master site have been applied.
+"UNDO_ADD_NEW_MASTERS REQUEST Procedure" on page 18-98 Undoes all of the changes made by the SPECIFY_NEW_MASTERS and ADD_NEW MASTERS procedures for a specified extension_id.
+"UNREGISTER_MVIEW_REPGROUP Procedure" on page 18-100 Facilitates the administration of materialized views at their respective master sites and master materialized view sites by inserting, modifying, or deleting from DBA_REGISTERED_MVIEW_GROUPS.
+"VALIDATE Function" on page 18-101 Validates the correctness of key conditions of a multimaster replication environment.
+"WAIT_MASTER_LOG Procedure" on page 18-103 Determines whether changes that were asynchronously propagated to a master site have been applied.